kdheepak/Mines-Tutorial/1-01-setup/README.md

 **Using Anaconda (RECOMMENDED)**

-_Note: if you have previously installed Miniconda use `conda update anaconda` from the command line_
+_Note: if you have previously installed Anaconda use `conda update anaconda` from the command line_

 1. Download the latest version of Anaconda 3.6 x64 from <https://www.anaconda.com/download/>.
     * Windows